 After the development phase is completed, deploy the completed CSMS plan so that everyone has it and can take action.
-However, to make sure everyone understands the CSMS, educate everyone on the components of the CSMS and their personal responsibilities within each component.
+However, to make sure everyone understands the CSMS, educate them first on the components of the CSMS and conduct initial instruction and training on:

-- Train-the-Trainer courses for those who will be conducting classroom and on-the-job (OJT) safety training
+train-the-trainer topics for those who will be conducting safety training

-To make sure the deployment was successful, do the following:
+To make sure the training was successful, do the following:

 How to Monitor Worksite Safety Training

-Your company should provide training to protect your employees and to assure OSHA requirements for construction workers are met.
-It will also be very important to continuously monitor the effectiveness of employee training needs to keep workers safe and healthy on the job.
-To do that, make sure employees are being observed regularly by supervisors and safety staff.
+It will be very important to continuously monitor the effectiveness of employee training needs to keep workers safe and healthy on the job.
+To do that, make sure employees are observed regularly by supervisors and safety staff.

 Use observation, interviews and written exams as necessary to make sure:

-- supervisors and managers understand their responsibilities and the reasons for them so that they can carry out their roles effectively
+supervisors and managers understand their responsibilities and the reasons for them;

-- The Safety Coordinator or other designated site safety person will appraise the skill and knowledge level of exposed workers, and provide any needed training.
+The safety coordinator or other designated site safety person will appraise the knowledge, skills, and abilities (KSAs) of exposed workers, and provide any needed on-the-job (OJT) training.

-- Where Safety training is needed, appropriate training should be provided.
+Where safety training is needed, appropriate initial hands-on how-to (OJT) training should be provided.

-- Records should be maintained for all training sessions with descriptions of topics covered and names of workers trained.
+Records should be maintained for all new employee training sessions with descriptions of topics covered and names of workers trained.